01 Jun 5 Fan Facts About the Fiber Optic Cables

 - How Much Does Fiber Optic Cabling Installation Cost?On average, fiber optic cable installation costs $1 to $6 per 30cm depending on the fiber count.
 It’s very difficult to estimate an exact price for an entire building to be wired, however an example would be $15,000 to $30,000 for a building with 100 to 200 drops. fiber…

-- Construction Products Regulation (CPR) for CablesCPR Construction products regulation for cables became a legal requirement in July 2017.
-CPR for cables is having an intended use for permanent installation in buildings and construction works, to be accompanied by a Declaration of Performance (DoP).
-This requirement relates only to the Reaction to Fire…
+- Construction Products Regulation (CPR) for CablesCPR for cables (Construction Products Regulation) for cables became a legal requirement in July 2017.
+CPR for fiber optic cables is having an intended use for permanent installation in buildings and construction works, to be accompanied by a Declaration of Performance (DoP).
+This requirement relates only to…

 - 5 Fan Facts About the Fiber Optic CablesAs is known Fiber Optic Cables are extremely lightweight compared to Copper Cables, also thin and fast, However what else is there interesting to know about fiber optic cables?
 We created a short list to give you less technical but more fan facts about the fiber optic…